Logius-standaarden/BOMOS-Verdieping/ch02_Tactiek_EN.md

 To make this situation even more complex, there are standards that are used to make standards, for example the UML standard which is used as a language for drawing diagrams that contain the process and data model for a standard.

-## The lifecycle of stratified standards
+## The Lifecycle of Stratified Standards

 The use of a stratified family of standards makes it necessary to actively work towards applying _up-to-date_ standards.
 This can represent a challenge.
 When an underlying standard transitions to a new version, it may be necessary to adapt the overlying standard to the underlying standard.

 It is therefore important that the underlying standard be managed by _active management_ .
 Only if the standard in use is managed is it possible to accept requests for change and correct possible mistakes in the standard.
 If a stratified standard makes use of an underlying standard which is _not_ managed any longer, the possibilities for updating the standard are limited.
 In other words, it is advisable when managing a stratified standard to actively monitor developments in the underlying standard(s) if you wish to be able to switch to a new version.

-### The relationship with international standards
+### The Relationship with International Standards

 Compared with other standards, semantic standards are incredibly complex and are developed and managed in a different way.
 The majority of IT standards are already developed outside the official standardisation organisations (such as ISO and NEN), in so-called industrial consortia such as W3C and OASIS.
 However, when we look at semantic standards, we must go a step further, because for the most part these are developed internally within the own organisation.